VGFXOpenGL

 GMax

-• Smart application controlling reduces internal CPU usage to nearly 0%
+• Smart application controlling reduces CPU usage to nearly 0%

 when the program is minimized or does not have the input focus